 Jukani Wildlife Sanctuary rescues big cats and rehabilitates them in as natural surroundings as possible.
 Here, visitors enjoy a guided introduction to these graceful creatures with the chance to learn about their history and unique personalities.
 Highlights include the white lions, cheetahs, tigers, and the beautiful black leopards.

-4 Knysna Heads & the Knysna Forest
+4. Knysna Heads & the Knysna Forest

 Visitors can explore the area from the water on a cruise or along walkways with plenty of panoramic viewpoints overlooking the treacherous sea below and the jagged multi-hued rocks along the shore.
-Cafes offer scenic patios to soak up the views.
-Seafood lovers should sample some delectable local oysters while visiting Knysna.
+Cafés offer scenic patios to soak up the views, and seafood lovers should sample some delectable local specialties while visiting Knysna.

-In the lush forests surrounding Knysna, scenic trails lace along rivers and waterfalls where large herds of elephant once roamed.
+In the lush forests surrounding Knysna, scenic trails lace along rivers and waterfalls, where large herds of elephants once roamed.
 Among the flora are giant yellowwood trees, some of them between 400 and 800 years old, as well as stinkwoods and the pretty pink-flowered Cape chestnut.
 Hikers may also spot antelope and a diversity of birds, including the Knysna loerie.

-5 Editor's Pick Knysna Elephant Park
+5. Knysna Elephant Park

 At Knysna Elephant Park, animal lovers can enjoy a rare wildlife experience with a herd of rehabilitated elephants.
-Under the careful supervision of experienced handlers, visitors can walk with the elephants, ride them, feed them, and interact with these majestic pachyderms.
+Under the careful supervision of experienced handlers, visitors can walk with the elephants, feed them, and interact with these majestic pachyderms.